Ukraine-Russia crisis: What to know about the fears of war

 AFTER MOSCOW, ALL EYES ON UKRAINE

-After more than five hours of talks with President Vladimir Putin, French President Emmanuel Macron shuttled Tuesday to the capital of Ukraine to brief President Volodymyr Zelenskyy on his meeting with Russia’s leader and share details of what might be needed to avert an invasion.

-Sitting prominently in the spotlight of international diplomacy, Putin reiterated Monday his opposition to NATO’s continued expansion, mostly to Ukraine, but he did signal his willingness to keep talking, even though more than 100,000 Russian troops are amassed near Ukraine and thousands more in Belarus.
+Speaking in Kyiv, where he held talks with Ukrainian President Volodymyr Zelenskyy, Macron said Putin told him on Monday that “he won’t be initiating an escalation.”
+More than 100,000 Russian troops are deployed near Ukraine.
+Russian troop numbers in Belarus are expected to climb to 30,000.
+They’re in the country for joint war games, but the exercises are fueling tensions.

+Macron praised the “calm” and “self-restraint” of the Ukrainian authorities and people.
+Ukraine’s economy and currency have been hit by the tensions.
+Macron said Putin and Zelenskyy confirmed that they want to implement the Minsk peace agreement.
+Macron said the 2015 peace deal is “the only path on which peace can be built.”

-Macron, who’s trying to revive the “Normandy Format” peace talks aimed at ending almost eight years of fighting in eastern Ukraine in which more than 14,000 people have died, said Tuesday that his meeting with Putin helped to ensure that “there’s no degradation and no (further) escalation.”
+Macron’s trying to revive the “Normandy Format” peace talks aimed at ending almost eight years of fighting in eastern Ukraine in which more than 14,000 people have died.
+He said envoys from the four countries involved — France, Germany, Russia and Ukraine — will meet Thursday in Berlin.

-Macron’s trying to promote the European Union’s so-far marginal role in a dispute in its own backyard currently being managed by the United States and Russia.
-He also faces an election in April.
-But he said his “objective is met” from the meeting in Moscow; to “prevent an escalation and open new perspectives.”
+Zelenskyy said “the peace process” was at the heart of his talks with Macron.

+“We have a common view with President Macron on threats and challenges to the security of Ukraine,” he said after the meeting.

-After meeting Zelenskyy, Macron will again hold phone talks with Putin, and head to Berlin to huddle with German Chancellor Olaf Scholz and Polish President Andrzej Duda, who has begun to play a more prominent diplomatic role recently and whose country borders western Ukraine and Belarus.
+The French leader then headed to Berlin to huddle with German Chancellor Olaf Scholz and Polish President Andrzej Duda, who is playing an increasingly prominent diplomatic role, and whose country borders western Ukraine and Belarus.
+Macron will also hold more phone talks with Putin.

-The Normandy format talks between Russia and Ukraine were brokered by France and Germany in 2015 and helped end large-scale hostilities in eastern Ukraine but the conflict has continued to simmer for years.

-Germany remains under pressure for its relatively tepid role in the Ukraine crisis, but Foreign Minister Annalena Baerbock has been in Kyiv, talking to Prime Minister Denys Shmyhal.
-She also traveled on Tuesday to the “line of contact” with pro-Russia separatists in eastern Ukraine.

 As the high-stakes diplomacy continues, Russia has kept up its military pressure, while NATO allies have been deploying troops and working on new plans for a longer-term presence in Eastern Europe; to deter Russia, not defend Ukraine.